mjcolmenero/ph-submissions/lessons/geocoding-qgis.md

 We can now create a composite table of these locations and the data from our original table.
 This is created by matching the name of the county in the 'place' field of the alumni table with its equivalent in the new gazetteer using a relational database.
 This tutorial assumes that you have many hundreds or thousands or rows of data (as we do in this tutorial), requiring an automated method.
 If you only have a few rows, or you have difficulties using these methods, it is possible to do it manually - see 'Geocoding your own Historical Data' below.

 In simple scenarios (such as this one where we are only matching a single 'place' attribute – i.e. only 'county') it is possible to code your data to a gazetteer using the VLOOKUP function in Microsoft Excel (or equivalent spreadsheets) or even using the MMQGIS plugin within QGIS.
-However, in most practical scenarios you will probably wish to match  on several attributes simultaneously (town, county and country for instance – you would want to distinguish between Sudbury, Suffolk, England; Sudbury, Derbyshire, England; Sudbury, Middlesex, England; and Sudbury, Ontario, Canada).
+However, in most practical scenarios you will probably wish to match  on several attributes simultaneously (for instance town, county and country – you would want to distinguish between Sudbury, Suffolk, England; Sudbury, Derbyshire, England; Sudbury, Middlesex, England; and Sudbury, Ontario, Canada).
 This can be achieved in a somewhat cumbersome way using the INDEX function in Excel, but is more practical, and extensible, in a relational database such as Microsoft Access or LibreOffice Base.

 This tutorial uses LibreOffice, which is an Open Source alternative to Microsoft Office and is available for Windows, Mac OS X and all variants of Linux etc (NB it requires a full Java installation).
 It includes a relational database application on all platforms, unlike Microsoft Access which is available only in the Windows version of Office.
 However, it is quite restricted in its functionality.
-If you use Microsoft Access, or are a very proficient spreadsheet user, please feel free replicate this process using your preferred software.
+If you use Microsoft Access, or are a very proficient spreadsheet user, please feel free to replicate this process using your preferred software.

 1. Open LibreOffice Base and create and save a new database project using the default settings.
 2. Data can be imported into Base only by opening in LibreOffice Calc and copy-pasting the whole sheet.
-Open LibreOffice Calc and load the CSV file `CountiesXY.csv` (which is the full output of the 'Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts' tutorial above ) and click `Copy`
+Open LibreOffice Calc and load the CSV file `CountiesXY.csv` (which is the full output of the 'Using Gazetteers to Extract Sets of Keywords from Free-Flowing Texts' tutorial ) and click `Copy`
 3. Open LibreOffice Base and click `Paste`.
 In the dialog that appears set a table name such as `Alumni` and choose `Definition and data` and `use first line as column names`, and finally click `Create`.
 4. You will be prompted to create a primary key, which is a unique id number for each row, which you should accept.
 You may also get a warning about a value that is too long in one of the fields, which you can accept in this instance (but note that it means some records may get truncated).
 5. Repeat for the CSV file containing the historical data of Oxford University Alumni (`AlumniCounties.csv`)
 6. Look at each to refresh yourself on the contents of the columns.

  {% include figure.html filename="QGISFigure5.png" caption="Copying a table into LibreOffice Base" %}

 7. Go to the `Queries` pane and select `Create a Query using Design View` and add both tables so that you see small windows appear with lists of the field names in each table.
 Link the ‘Place of origin’ field in the alumni table to the `Name` field of the Counties table by dragging and dropping one field name onto the other.
 8. Double click each field in the alumni table, which to adds it to the list of fields below (which define the structure of the table that you will get as the result of the query).